Layering tips from 16 professional backcountry guides: What do they wear in the harsh winter and spring seasons?

 I always carry a very thin balaclava

-[Main guiding area] Toyama Prefecture, Tateyama / Other: Tateyama, Tsurugidake, Hakuba, Myoko
+[Main Guide Area] Toyama Prefecture, Tateyama / Others: Tateyama, Tsurugidake, Hakuba, Myoko

 [Profile]

-Became familiar with mountain climbing and mountain skiing from a young age.
-Participated in Inter-High School Championships in competitive skiing during middle and high school.
-After that, he became absorbed in competitive canoeing.
-After winning a prize at the National Athletic Meet, he returned to the mountain climbing world.
-He is most skilled as a mountain ski guide.
-He supported the filming of the movie "Tsurugi-dake Ten no Ki" as a mountain guide.
+Became familiar with mountain climbing and ski mountaineering from a young age.
+Participated in the Inter-High School Championships and other competitions in competitive skiing during junior and senior high school.
+Afterwards, devoted himself to competitive canoeing.
+Returned to the mountaineering world after winning an award at the National Sports Festival.
+Specializes in mountain ski guiding.
+Supported the filming of the movie "Tsurugidake: Ten no Ki" as a mountain guide.

 JMGA Mountain Guide Stage II